How to achieve product-market fit

 If all of this sounds complicated, don't panic.
 Achieving product-market fit is often just a case of running a standardised validation process.
 It's likely you're already doing most of these things, but it's worth restating them all so you can make sure there aren't any gaps in your process.
 Let's go over the key steps one more time.

-2. Discover Needs No One's Meeting: Do some digging to pinpoint the exact problems your target customers are facing that no one has properly solved yet.
+2. Discover needs no one else is meeting: Do some digging to pinpoint the exact problems your target customers are facing that no one has properly solved yet.
 Make sure these needs are legitimately going unmet by what's currently out there.

-10. Never Stop Fine-Tuning: Know that product-market fit isn't a finite finish line, it's an endless journey.
-Always be evolving your product to keep up with changing customer needs and landscapes.
+10. Never stop fine-tuning: Know that product-market fit isn't a finite finish line; it's an endless journey.
+Always evolve your product to keep up with changing customer needs and landscapes.

 3 things to learn about your users to ensure product-market fit